 Handling employee complaints is a large part of HR’s job but what happens when you’re absolutely convinced that their grievances are unfounded?
-It might not be as straight forward as you think, warns one leading employment law
+It might not be as straight forward as you think, warns one leading employment lawyer.

 “The problem with unfounded complaints is that, sometimes, you don’t know they’re unfounded until you’ve been through process – so you have to go through that process,” says Trevor Thomas

 Thomas suggests all employers have a written process in place that outlines exactly what is available to every employee in the event they decide to raise a grievance.

 “Go through the process with that employee because you want to make sure that you’re addressing their concerns – not even from a legal perspective, just from a practical perspective,” he advises.

 “If you’ve got employees that are concerned about something, you want to give them the opportunity to be heard because you want your employees to be happy.”